 Since I started blogging, I’ve been really lucky to meet some great blogger friends.
 This is one of my favorite blogs that I’ve been reading daily!
 Dave and Deb, Canada’s Adventure Couple, have traveled to way more places than I ever had and it’s hard for me to keep up with all their amazing adventures.
 One place that they ventured to was in my neck of the woods – Tikal National Park in Guatemala!
 As a matter of fact, this place is extra magical for me, because this is where I met my husband:)

-We have visited several ruins in our life; The Pyramids of Giza, Machu Picchu, Angkor Wat and Bagan to name a few, but it was when we visited Tikal in Guatemala that we were absolutely blow away.
+We have visited several ruins in our life; The Pyramids of Giza, Machu Picchu, Angkor Wat, and Bagan to name a few, but it was when we visited Tikal in Guatemala that we were absolutely blown away.

 Walking through the complex we see mounds of dirt shaped in the forms of pyramids and it takes a few moments to realize that those mounds are actually temples that have yet to be excavated.
 These pointed hills are covered with rich vegetation and have trees growing out of the tops and twisting through the structures Tikalâ€™s jungle setting mesmerizes us.
 We stay very still and quiet and notice that we are surrounded by life.
 Spider monkeys play in the trees overhead, toucans fly through the air, ocellated turkeys reminiscent of a peacock strut on the grounds and cute pizotes from the raccoon family run through the trails.
 All the while the buzz of frogs and insects never stops.